emma-ladouceur/NutNet-CAFE/README.md

 **FOLDER: cluster -> univariate models, multivariate models**
 - *A submit script ('.sh') to send each R script to the cluster, and an R Script ('.R') for every statistical model, named intuitively*

 **5_Model_Data_Extract.R** This workflow pulls Data out of *Richness & Biomass* model objects and preps data for visualization in Figure 2.
-Models have been run on a cluster and each have an R script and a submit script (.sh)
+Models have been run on a cluster and each have an R script and a submit script (.sh) (see folder above)

 **6_Model_Data_Extract.R** This workflow pulls Data out of *Price equation partitions* model objects and preps data for visualization in Figure 3.
 Models have been run on a cluster and each have an R script and a submit script (.sh)